Ryan Crowley: Suspension for taking banned substance

-In March 2015, it was revealed that Crowley had tested positive to a banned substance after Fremantle's Round 17, 2014 match against Greater Western Sydney.
+In March 2015, it was revealed that Crowley had tested positive for a banned substance after Fremantle's Round 17, 2014 match against Greater Western Sydney.
 Crowley had accepted a provisional suspension in September 2014.
 The banned substance has not been named, but is thought to be from a painkiller that was not prescribed by the club doctor.
 In June 2015, the AFL Tribunal suspended Crowley for twelve months; the suspension was backdated to the start of his provisional suspension, and he became eligible to play again on 25 September 2015.
 He was subsequently delisted in October.